wuyaheng/EMR-S3-Pyspark/README.md

 <p align="center">
 <img width="448" alt="Capture02" src="https://user-images.githubusercontent.com/52837649/100476549-d96cd680-30b3-11eb-8865-5405afb15995.PNG">
 </p>
-As we can see from the above boxplot, elite data has more outliers.
-Additionally, the first, third quantiles and the median of the elite ratings are also higher than the non-elites' ratings.
+As we can see from the above boxplot, the distribution of the combined ratings is very similar to the distribution of the non elite ratings.
+On the other side, the first, third quantiles and the median of the elite ratings are apparently higher than the non-elites' ratings.
+Also, elite ratings showed some outliers below the minimum.
 From my point of view, I would say elite should not be trusted because they tend to give higher ratings compared with the ratings given by non-elite.

 ## Part V: What is the Most Recommended Restaurant?
 1. First of all, I used business dataset to filter down to restaurants with five star rating only.
 Next, I grouped by city to see which city has the most five star rated restaurants.
 From the plot below, we can tell that Las Vegas has the largest number of 5-star rated restaurants.